yanivkalfa/react-nav-bar/README.md

 ###Menu

     * optionObject{Object}
-    * -   path {String}  - route path as defined for the rout
+    * -   path {String}  - route to redirect on click.
-    * -   label {String} - what will be the menu'ss text
+    * -   label {String|component} - what will be the menu's text Or component instead.
     * -   active {Boolean|Function|Undefined|String} - Determines if the menu is active currently.
     *       - If String or Undefined will check if that string is in pathname to determine if is active.
     *       - If Boolean will do nothing and use the given value.